-If you’re still not sure who to contact, you can start by contacting your local EFMP Family Support staff or reaching out to an EFMP Resources, Options and Consultations, or EFMP ROC, consultant who can point you in the right direction.
+If you’re still not sure who to contact, you can start by contacting your local EFMP Family Support staff or reaching out to a Military OneSource special needs consultants, consultant who can point you in the right direction.

 The Individuals with Disabilities Education Act